Pauullamm/logos-ai/README.md

 ## Key Features

-* Reader
+* Reader 📖
-  - Read through interlinear Greek and English text
+  - Read through interlinear Greek and English text from the New Testament
+  - Text-to-speech functionality to help with pronunciation
+  - Note taking with each verse

-* Ask AI
+* Ask AI ✨
   - AI functionality that allows you to highlight words that you would like to know more about
   - Breaks down grammar usage and morphology for the reader

-* Cross platform
+* Cross platform 🍎🪟🐧
-  - Windows, macOS and Linux ready.
+  - Configure for Windows, macOS and Linux platforms where desired.

 ## How To Use